altruios/namshubettulpa/public/namshubettuple/the-plan.md

 # The Plan
 {
 mn:M
-*Ozmind discarded his teacup on the table*
+*Uir discarded his teacup on the table*
-"O::Uri saw the security feed, as it was happening" "F::Okay."
+"O__U::Uri saw the security feed, as it was happening" "F::Okay."
-~Felix leaned back, mostly satisfied with his query~ "O::It's why Uri ran up to the mountains.
+~Felix leaned back, mostly satisfied with his query~ "O__U::It's why Uri ran up to the mountains.
 If the link were safe -" "M::Wait, why is the link dangerous?"
 "FL::Before it was outside the link, our collective unconscious."
 *Flanagan stood up, and walked to the window*